-The power of ZBrush means that by following some tutorials and getting in plenty of practice, any budding 3D artist can soon produce great-looking results.
+ZBrush is one of the easier 3D tools to get to grips with, meaning that with plenty of practice and the right tutorials, you can soon produce your own 3D art.
 However, if your aim is stunning results that are suitable for the big screen, then you're going to have to up your game a lot.

-To help you out, we asked three A-list artists – Maarten Verhoeven (tips 01-05), Gaurav Kumar (tips 06-10) and Madeleine Scott-Spencer (tips 11-15) for their pro tips on getting the most out of ZBrush to produce work that stands apart from the rest.
+Aside from checking out our list of great ZBrush tutorials, to help you out, we asked four A-list artists – Maarten Verhoeven, Gaurav Kumar, Madeleine Scott-Spencer and Matt Waggle for their pro tips on getting the most out of ZBrush to produce work that stands apart from the rest.
 Here's what they had to say.

 01. Set work screen